 Related Posts

-I discussed the functional block and concepts of Windows Autopilot from the perspective of IT Admin setup in my previous post.
+- Part 2 Windows Autopilot from the perspective of IT Admin setup

 Know About Windows Configuration Passes

-Before we start, I would like to give some insights on Windows Configuration Passes.
-People with an OSD background will be already familiar with this Windows Configuration.
+Before we start, I want to provide some insights on Windows Configuration Passes.
+People with an OSD background will already be familiar with this Windows Configuration.

 An answer file (unattend.xml) can be used to customize/automate the Windows Setup in one or any of these configuration passes.